WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/contexts.md

 - `ProcessMouseButtonDown()` can activate [autoscroll mode](#autoscroll) when the middle mouse button is submitted.
 - Further, an element's scrollbar can be dragged, or its scroll position programmatically set.

 See the [input documentation](input.html#mouse-buttons) for more details on these functions.
 In some situations, a scroll action initiates [smooth scrolling](#smooth-scrolling).
-An element's closest scrollable ancestor is decided by scroll chaining, which can be controlled using the [`overflow-behavior` property](../rcss/user_interface.html#overscroll-behavior).
+An element's closest scrollable ancestor is decided by scroll chaining, which can be controlled using the [`overflow-behavior` property](../css/user_interface.html#overscroll-behavior).

 #### Autoscroll mode
-{:#autoscroll}

 Autoscroll mode is activated by pressing or holding the middle mouse button.
 This scrolls the document with a controllable velocity based on the mouse cursor's distance from its initial activation position.

 #### Smooth scrolling
-{:#smooth-scrolling}

 Smooth scrolling makes a given scroll action animate smoothly towards its destination.
 Smooth scrolling can be activated in several situations: